By Denise Walsh, Senior Advisor, Campus Advisory Services

 For retailers, it’s already time to begin thinking about the end of the semester and the holidays.
 And, as we know, normal end-of-semester activities and holiday shopping will look different this year due to the coronavirus.
 To ready your store for a successful holiday season, follow these merchandising best practices and marketing tips.

 Create a cause component.
 This year, have a servant heart and think about what your store can do to give back and help others who are struggling.
 Shoppers will likely be drawn to spending money that supports a cause.
 Consider supporting a specific student or campus group or department with a percentage of sales.
 Spur interest by involving those student groups or departments: for every person from the organization who makes a purchase within a certain timeframe, your store will support the specified group with a percentage of overall sales.
+Spur interest by involving those student groups or departments: for every person that mentions the organization when making a purchase within a certain timeframe, your store will support the specified group with a percentage of overall sales.

 Prepare now (AKA earlier than normal!).
 This year shoppers will be shopping earlier and big retailers like Amazon and Target are already jumping on that trend.
 Because in-person gatherings will be limited, more people will be purchasing tangible gifts and shipping them to recipients.
 And, with shipping carriers already experiencing high-demand, the need to ship early is heightened.